Courses for 2018

 This course considers selected topics in United States corporation law.
 The topics center around the role of law in structuring the relationships among shareholders, management, and other stakeholders in modern business corporations.
 In addition to introducing students to the relevant bodies of law, the course may address the business and policy considerations at stake in various contexts.

 Participants will be provided with readers.
-Study materials will be distributed upon registration.
+Study materials will be distributed upon arrival.

 Before attending the Program, participants are advised to read: